LukeGarnsey/social-network-api/README.md

 # Social Network API
-This is a repo to host a social network api.
-This API contains users, thoughts, and reactions.
-Api can be utlized to do all CRUD operations on users and thoughts.
+This repository serves as a comprehensive solution for hosting a social network API, encompassing various essential functionalities.
+Within this API, users can seamlessly interact with features such as user management, thought sharing, and reactions.
+It facilitates an extensive range of operations, including Create, Read, Update, and Delete (CRUD), empowering users to manage their profiles, share thoughts, and engage with others effectively.
+With its versatile capabilities, this API provides a robust foundation for building vibrant social networking platforms tailored to diverse user needs and preferences.

 [App Demo Video](https://drive.google.com/file/d/1jKf0fX9FEVj_lyelrCxHexxLgsl9s7lK/view?usp=sharing)